Xastir/Xastir/CONTRIBUTING.md

     Now your changes exist on the named branch in your GitHub repo, and may be shared with others.

-    NOTE: If you have refrained from touching the code on the master branch, the merge of upstream master will always be as simple as shown here, with no conflicts possible --- all you're doing is grabbing what others have done while you were working.
+    NOTE: If you have correctly refrained from touching the code on the master branch, the merge of upstream master will always be as simple as shown here, with no conflicts possible --- all you're doing is grabbing what others have done while you were working.
     In times of great activity on master (there are seldom such times) it is possible, though, that the rebase operation can show conflicts between upstream changes and your changes that you will have to fix yourself.
 Resolving these conflicts requires editing your code, fixing the conflict markers, then doing additional git add/git commit operations and a third command to tell git rebase to continue after the conflict resolution.
 Please see the Pro Git book at https://git-scm.com/book/en/v2 for guidance should this